"The Garment Worker"

 The project was dedicated to the artists’ family, who has worked in the garment industry for over three decades and in particularly to her sister, who was a Chinatown labor activist and passed away in 2010.

-Read more about "The Garment" Worker Installation exhibited at:
+Read more about "The Garment" Worker Installation:

 Watch a short video of the installation showcase at Tribeca Institute Interactive 2014